A Golden Jubilee Convention to celebrate

-Join us for a landmark celebration as the BSTS marks its fiftieth anniversary with a very special event.
+The BSTS is marking its fiftieth anniversary with a very special event.
 This Golden Jubilee Convention brings together a lineup of internationally renowned Shroud experts, including:

 Their presentations will explore some of the latest research findings emerging from the fields of history, science, and art, offering fresh perspectives on one of the world’s most enduring mysteries.
 We will also take a fascinating look back at the remarkable fifty-year history of the BSTS and highlight some of the most notable contributions made by its members over the decades.
 At a cost of only £40, including a two-course lunch and refreshments, this event represents outstanding value.